Yay me – I just released an AlloApp! 🎉

 Now that’s a bit more exciting!
 Let’s get to building!

 “But wait a minute”, you say.
 “Shouldn’t there be a design phase first?“.
 If you do, then surely you haven’t peeked at the finished product yet.
 Seriously though, UI- and UX design for the Alloverse is something we’re very excited about establishing and iterating on, but this specific project is more about the technology.
-If you’re interested in the future of spatial UX, come discuss it with us in our Slack!
+If you’re interested in the future of spatial UX, come discuss it in our Discord!
 We’d love to hear from you!

 Anyway – for now, let’s focus on the immediate concern of creating a drawable surface.
 How do?
 After a quick foray into a completely over-engineered vector-based solution, I sobered up and found Cairo – a popular and super potent open source 2D graphics library.
 With it, we can create a